ScottLogic/blog/_drafts/seeing-the-forest-for-the-trees.markdown.markdown

 <img src="{{ site.github.url }}/jstrong/assets/feature_importance.svg" width="400" height="400" title="Titanic Dataset Feature Importance Bar Chart" alt="Titanic Dataset Feature Importance Bar Chart"/>
 </div>

-The random forest is a brilliant machine-learning model which is very effective at what it does, but it is not applicable to or suitable for every situation.
+The random forest is a brilliant machine learning model which is very effective at what it does, but it is not applicable to or suitable for every situation.

 ## Sprouting Anew